SeyedHamidreza/cognitive_robotics_manipulation/README.md

   - Run 'simulation.py --help' to see a full list of options.

+      - --runs=10 forces the system to run 10 experiments
       - In the ***environment/env.py*** file, we have provided a parameter namely ***SIMULATION_STEP_DELAY*** to control the speed of the simulator, this parameter should be tuned based on your hardware.

       - After performing each experiment, a summary of the results will be visualized and saved in the ***results*** folder.